Forecasts warn of possible winter storms across US during Thanksgiving week

 “It’s not going to be a drought buster, but it’s definitely going to help when all this melts,” said Bryan Greenblatt, a National Weather Service meteorologist in Binghamton, New York.

 Heavy snow fell in northeastern Pennsylvania, including the Pocono Mountains.
 Higher elevations reported up to 17 inches (43 centimeters), with lesser accumulations in valley cities including Scranton and Wilkes-Barre.
-Less than 80,000 customers in 10 counties lost power.
+Around 35,000 customers in 10 counties are still without power, down from 80,000 a day ago.

+In the Catskills region of New York, nearly 10,000 people remained without power on Sunday morning, two days after a storm dumped heavy snow on parts of the region.

 Precipitation in West Virginia helped put a dent in the state’s worst drought in at least two decades and boosted ski resorts preparing to open their slopes in the weeks ahead.